Multivariate Uncertainty Quantification with Tomographic Quantile Forests: Introduction

 \section{Introduction}

-In machine learning, probabilistic prediction aims to estimate an output distribution rather than a single point estimate, thereby enabling the quantification of predictive uncertainty \autocite{Caldeira2020,Hullermeier2021,Abdar2021,Bjerregaard2021,He2023,Gawlikowski2023,Tyralis2024,Klein2024,Wang2025}.
-Such approaches are essential in high-stakes domains—including medical treatment, autonomous driving, and financial risk assessment—where understanding decision risk is critical.
-Uncertainty estimation is also central to Bayesian experimental design, in which one seeks to maximize information gain from new observations under cost constraints \autocite{Garnett2023book}.
+In machine learning, probabilistic prediction aims to estimate an output distribution rather than a single point estimate, thereby enabling the quantification of predictive uncertainty \cite{Gneiting2014,Caldeira2020,Hullermeier2021,Abdar2021,Bjerregaard2021,He2026,Gawlikowski2023,Tyralis2024,Klein2024,Wang2025}.
+Such approaches are essential in high-stakes domains, including medical treatment, autonomous driving, and financial risk assessment, where understanding decision risk is critical.
+Uncertainty estimation is also central to Bayesian experimental design, in which one seeks to maximize information gain from new observations under cost constraints \cite{Garnett2023book}.
 Deep neural networks (NNs) have driven substantial progress in many of these areas, largely due to their ability to handle high-dimensional data effectively.
-However, in the setting of tabular data, whether NNs consistently outperform traditional machine learning models remains actively debated \autocite{Gorishniy2021,Shwartz2022,Grinsztajn2022,McElfresh2023,Zabergja2024,Somvanshi2024,Ren2025}.
-In practice, gradient boosting machines \autocite{Chen2016,Ke2017} often perform comparably to, or even better than, deep learning approaches while being more computationally efficient.
+However, in the setting of tabular data, whether NNs consistently outperform traditional machine learning models remains actively debated \cite{Gorishniy2021,Shwartz2022,Grinsztajn2022,McElfresh2023,Zabergja2024,Somvanshi2024,Ren2025}.
+In practice, gradient boosting machines \cite{Chen2016,Ke2017} often perform comparably to, or even better than, deep learning approaches while being more computationally efficient.
 This motivates the development of uncertainty quantification methods based on non-NN models.